secure-compilation/SECOMP/README.md

 ```
 ./configure -toolprefix "riscv64-linux-gnu-" rv64-linux
 ```
-where you should replace `riscv64-linux–gnu-` by the prefix used by your RISC-V compilation chain.
+where `riscv64-linux–gnu-` stands for the prefix used by the local RISC-V compilation chain.

 One can then compile the project by running `make` (optionally with the `-j` command line argument).
 The command `make proof` can also be used to only check the proofs.